Thank you for considering to donate your breast milk to the

 will not accept your milk if you:

-If you are taking medications (including herbal remedies), you may still be eligible.
-Please contact KK Human Milk Bank for further enquiries.
+If you are taking medications (including herbal remedies), you may still be eligible to donate your milk.
+Please contact KK Human Milk Bank for clarification.

 Yes.
-We will arrange to meet with you after your blood test results are out.
+You will be given a copy of your test results.
 If you have a positive test result for any of the screening blood tests, we will need to notify the relevant authorities in accordance with statutory requirements.
 You will be referred to the appropriate specialists for treatment and counseling as needed.

-You can donate milk expressed up to 3 months prior, provided it has been stored in the freezer.
+You may donate frozen milk expressed up to 2 months* prior depending on the milk bank's storage availability.
 You will need to meet all of the following criteria:

 Yes, if you fulfil all of the following criteria:

-No. Your donation is an outright gift.
-Once donated, your breast milk will not be returned to you.
-If found unsuitable for donation, it will either be disposed by the milk bank or used for research.
+No. Once donated, your breast milk will not be returned to you.
+If found unsuitable for donation, it will be disposed by the milk bank.

 In most instances you will still be able to feed your own baby.
 Our staff will discuss this with you at the time of counseling.